First Published: 6th of July, 2015 by Patrick Carpen.Last updated: October 17, 2023 at 15:57 pm

 So how do you differentiate religious beliefs from superstitions?
 Religious beliefs are documented in holy books that are considered sacred and true by a large group of believers.
 A superstition is an unscientific belief in the supernatural which is not documented in any religious book or supported by any religious faith.

-Superstitions, by their general nature, are dangerous, self-limiting beliefs.
+Scientific minds position that, by their general nature, are dangerous, self-limiting beliefs.
 And while the origins of some are traceable, most of them are as rootless as they are baseless.
 For example, in Guyana, there is a belief that if you sweep your house after 6 pm, then you would be sweeping away all your riches.
 Few people actually know how this superstition originated, but if someone actually believes this, it can cause them to become less productive since they might forego cleaning the house after sunset – even if it were very important to do so.

 Since Guyana is a melting pot of cultures and civilizations, superstitions are rife in Guyana.
 Descendants of the Indians, Africans, Europeans, Portuguese, Chinese, and even the Indigenous Amerindians have all brought their various superstitious beliefs with them to the land of many waters.
 And while the younger generation is less affected by these superstitions, they might have been a plague to the people of Guyana for centuries.